datastaxdevs/workshop-ai-as-api/README.md

 <img src="images/astranaut.png?raw=true" width="50" /> You can also
 directly look at the contents of the tables on Astra DB.
-To do so, incoke the Astra CLI to open a `cqlsh` console connected to the database:
+To do so, invoke the Astra CLI to open a `cqlsh` console connected to the database:

 ```
+. ~/.bashrc
 astra db cqlsh workshops
 ```